raoulsullivan/holvi-test/README.md

-# Python environment setup
+# Python environment setup and installation

 ## Virtual environment
 It's highly recommended to use a virtual environment to ensure consistency.
-Please read about pyenv or similar for your system if this is new to you.
+Please read about pyenv or similar for your environment if this is new to you.

 ## Python version
 The project was built in Python 3.4.6

 ## Required packages
-See requirements.txt
+See requirements.txt, but it's Django

 # Change control